aiplanethub/mini-bootcamp-introduction-to-data-visualization-with-matplotlib/matplotlib/1467-Basic Plots I - Scatter Plot, Line Plot.md

-Because it is a line chart, matplotlib automatically draws a line to connect each pair of consecutive points that represent coordinates on the graph.
+Because it is a line chart, matplotlib automatically draws a line to connect each pair of consecutive points.

-### **Creating a Line Plot (with a single argument)**
+### Creating a Line Plot (with a single argument)

 * We can make a graph with a simple line of code as mentioned in the image: